Our medical system has invested so much in the TSH test that we’ve given it authority to override medical discernment about thyrotoxicosis.

 The oft-repeated mantras that “TSH is the most sensitive and specific test” and “the only necessary test” have blinded many doctors to the diverse influences that can suppress or inflate TSH secretion.

-Many doctors are reducing hypothyroid patients’ thyroid medication doses on the basis of a TSH number alone, which is the opposite of what the expert texts in endocrinology still recommend.
+Many doctors are reducing hypothyroid patients’ thyroid medication doses on the basis of a TSH number alone.

 This is causing unnecessary harm and suffering.

-To clear things up, I go back to a foundational definition of thyrotoxicosis and advice on its diagnosis from one of the most authoritative textbooks in endocrinology today.
+- I go back to the foundational definitions of thyrotoxicosis and advice on its diagnosis from one of the most authoritative textbooks in endocrinology today, from two editions.

-From that starting point, In a series of several posts, I follow their textbook and supplement it with medical research findings about the various factors that can cause thyrotoxicosis and/or manipulate the TSH to behave abnormally in relation to thyroid hormones.
+- In a series of several posts, I provide research findings about the various factors that can cause thyrotoxicosis and/or manipulate the TSH to behave abnormally in relation to thyroid hormones.

-All of these things can help put lab test results in their proper place within the interpretive context of a patient’s clinical history and presentation.
+It’s so important to put a full set of lab test results, TSH, FT3 and FT4, in their proper place within the interpretive context of a patient’s clinical history and presentation.